 Do not hide the diagnosis or act as if it is something bad that shouldn’t be talked about.
 You should begin talking about autism as soon as your child is old enough to understand.
 Use age-appropriate language to explain what autism is and how it affects their sibling.
 For example, we knew something was different about my autistic son by the time he was 10 months old.
 He was not diagnosed as autistic until he was nearly 6.
 When the triplets were little, we said their brother had a special brain.
 We went to lots of doctors and therapists to find out the best way to support him.

-Don’t try to hide the challenges that come along with having an autistic child.
+Don’t try to hide the challenges that come along with having an autistic triplet or twin.
 Honesty helps children understand the situation better.
 There may be some things their autistic sibling is not good at or can’t do, but there will be lots of things they can do together.
 One mom of autistic twin boys with an older sister at first felt bad for her daughter who didn’t have a younger child to play with.
 But looking at the positives she knows that her “….daughter does love her brothers…they’re just very wild….and the only game they really like to play is chase.
 They do play an awesome game of chase, though!”

 Help all of your children to realise their unique talents and skills.
 As with any twins (or triplets) (or any siblings for that matter!), there may be a lot of competition.
 One twin mom with 4 year old boy girl twins struggled to find a way to explain her son’s autism to her daughter.
 She felt that calling her son special meant that her daughter feel that she wasn’t special.
 As mentioned above, find what is special about each child and celebrate that.
 Your autistic twin may be very funny, and your non-autistic twin might be better at drawing.
 They are both valid and valuable!